dbadoy/smart-contracts/alibi/README.md

 ### NFT's hash table
 ALIBI issues career certificates using NFT.
-When issued, it is a table that stores the hash value of the NFT.
+This is a table that stores the hash value of the issued NFT.

 > nfthash
 ```